kevinkurniasantosa/Stock-Market-Prediction-Using-Machine-Learning/README.md

 # Stock-Market-Prediction-Using-Machine-Learning

-In this pproject, the main objective is to find the best stock market prediction system to predict the financial prices of the stock market.
+In this project, the main objective is to find the best stock market prediction system to predict the financial prices of the stock market.
 This project implements a time series analysis approach that combines with machine learning algorithms and deep learning techniques.
 Algorithms that are regression-based such as linear regression and support vector regression are implemented throughout this project.
 Moreover, time